What Is Rational Emotive Behavior Therapy? (REBT)

 According to sources such as the Journal of Rational Emotive and Cognitive Behavioral Therapy and others, the aim of REBT is to help people understand how they contribute to their own distress by maintaining these irrational belief systems, help them develop more realistic schemas regarding the world and others, and help them behave in a manner that is more consistent with reality.
 The fundamental objectives of the process of REBT follow:

 - Eventually, the sessions get to the point where the client can assume more control of their own existence.
-REBT therapists attempt to transfer as much autonomy to the client as possible and get them to be as self-sufficient as possible by teaching them to continually examine their thinking, beliefs, and actions, and teaching them how to address problematic issues in the future.
+REBT therapists attempt to transfer as much autonomy to the client as possible and get them to be as self-sufficient as possible.

 Does It Work?

 The simple answer to this question is “yes, it does work.”
 REBT has empirical support to indicate that it can be successfully used to address a number of issues, including substance use disorders, severe personality disorders that are often very difficult to treat, major depressive disorder, a number of anxiety disorders, trauma and stress-related disorders, and various other issues.
-It should be understood that this form of therapy is not a panacea and will not be successful in cases where individuals may be severely psychotic, have significant cognitive limitations, and are not willing to do the homework that therapists often give clients.
-Cognitive Behavioral Therapy treatments like REBT work best for individuals who are motivated to work on their issues and open to being challenged.
+Cognitive behavioral therapy treatments like REBT work best for individuals who are motivated to work on their issues and open to being challenged.
 For some individuals, REBT can be used to help enhance motivation; however, individuals who are not willing to become engaged in the therapeutic process will not have the same level of success as individuals who are willing to get deeply involved in the therapeutic process.